Redzikowo

-Just to the north of it is the Słupsk-Redzikowo Airport which was to be the site of a US missile defense complex that was planned to be built by 2012.
-The original project was cancelled in September 2009, but the airfield was expected to be a base for SM-3 Block IIA missiles of the Aegis Ashore component of the Aegis Ballistic Missile Defense System starting in 2018.
-As the work was delayed, in 2020 the base is expected to be operational in 2022.
+Just to the north of it is the Słupsk-Redzikowo Airport which is the site of a US missile defense complex that was planned to be built by 2012.
+The original project was cancelled in September 2009.
+The Aegis Ashore component of the Aegis Ballistic Missile Defense System was constructed instead, starting in 2018.
+After some construction delays, the Naval Support Facility-Redzikowo became operational in 2023.

+Etymology

+The name of the village comes from the old Slavic male name Redzik, Radzik or Razik.

 History

-The village is first mentioned in historical records from 1288, when it was part of fragmented Kingdom of Poland, and duke Mestwin II granted the village to a monastery of Norbertine nuns.
-In subsequent centuries Reitz had been a fief owned in succession by various noble families.
+Bronze Age necklaces and shoulder pads were found in the village.
+The village is first mentioned in historical records from 1282, when it was part of fragmented Poland, and duke Mestwin II granted the village to a monastery of Norbertine nuns in Słupsk.
+In subsequent centuries the village had been a fief owned in succession by various noble families.
+Later on, it formed part of the duchies of Słupsk and Pomerania.
 In the 18th century the village became part of the Kingdom of Prussia, and in 1871 it became part of the German Empire.
 In 1814 the manor was sold to the Arnold family.
 In 1938 the owner of the estate had been Friedrich Wilhelm Arnold.